 Pregnancy, obesity and immobility all increase the risk of venous thromboembolism.
-Although guidelines vary internationally, there is consensus that early mobilisation, antithrombotic stockings and mechanical devices are recommended in addition to pharmacological prophylaxis during admission.
-There is also potential benefit in weight-based dosing and some jurisdictions recommend prolonged low molecular weight heparin for up to six weeks for those at particularly high risk.
+Although guidelines vary internationally, there is consensus that early mobilisation, antithrombotic stockings and mechanical devices are recommended in addition to pharmacological prophylaxis during admission.^{6,8} There is also potential benefit in weight-based dosing and some jurisdictions recommend prolonged low molecular weight heparin for up to six weeks for those at particularly high risk.14 and presence of senior experienced staff are important to mitigate risks.
+Other approaches such as NPWT devices, extended antibiotics, prolonged and dose-appropriate thromboprophylaxis should be considered, although the evidence base is still maturing and general recommendations remain hard to support given the potential costs and risks.